blue-luke/cks-crash-course/exercises/02-tls-ingress/instructions.md

 4. Create an Ingress named `accounting-ingress` in the namespace `t75`.
 Assign the Secret from the previous step to the host `accounting.internal.acme.com`.
 The Ingress is supposed to the route traffic to the Sevice named `accounting-service` on port 80 for the path `/accounting` of type `Prefix`.
   I was better able to parse and understand the kubectl command reference documents this time I didn't get the correct path, so had to add that in having checked the answer.
 Seems broadly okay though

+There are several reasons why you might want to use an ingress in Kubernetes:

+Load balancing: An ingress can distribute incoming traffic across multiple replicas of a service, providing load balancing and improving the availability of the service.

+SSL/TLS termination: An ingress can terminate SSL/TLS connections, allowing the service to receive traffic over a secure connection without having to implement SSL/TLS termination itself.

+Host and path-based routing: An ingress can route traffic based on the hostname or path of the request, allowing you to expose multiple services on the same IP address and DNS name.

+Name-based virtual hosting: An ingress can route traffic based on the hostname of the request, allowing you to expose multiple services on the same IP address and DNS name using name-based virtual hosting.

+While you could potentially use a cluster IP to expose a service to the outside world, an ingress provides additional features and flexibility that may not be available with a cluster IP alone.